syncthing/docs/users/foldertypes.rst

 Much like a send-receive folder, any local modifications are preserved and do not cause the folder to become "out of sync".
-The device will however look out of sync on *other* devices, as it does no longer have the latest/expected version of the modified file.
+The device will however look out of sync on *other* devices, as it no longer has the latest/expected version of the modified file.

 When local changes have been detected Syncthing will show a red "Revert Local